Darren Campbell: Rugby coaching

 He has also been engaged by several professional rugby clubs such as Sale Sharks and Saracens to help develop the power and speed of the squad for the 2011–12 season.
 He has also previously worked with Jonah Lomu while the Kiwi was playing rugby for Cardiff.

 Personal bests

 Campbell's reputation was made as a championship runner, rather than a runner of fast times.
-Although he never raced below 10 seconds for 100m, or 20 seconds for the 200m, he consistently outperformed rivals with faster personal and seasons bests, enabling him to pick up medals at global and continental championships, and was an excellent, and consistent, relay runner.
-His medal record of Olympic gold and silver, and World Championship silver and bronze left him second only to Linford Christie among post war British sprinters in terms of global medals.
+Although he never raced below 10 seconds for 100 m, or 20 seconds for the 200 m, he consistently outperformed rivals with faster personal and seasons bests, enabling him to pick up medals at global and continental championships, and was an excellent, and consistent, relay runner.
+His medal record of Olympic gold and silver, and World Championship silver and bronze left him second only to Linford Christie among post war British sprinters in terms of global medals, and one of the few British male sprinters to win individual medals at all four major championships.